AndypSheridan/barbelles/README.md

 ### **Links**

-I used two different effects for the links in the project.
-One is a custom CSS effect where a white box-shadow slides from left to right across the link.
-The feature can be seen on the [site](https://sci-fi-portal.herokuapp.com/)
+The standard effect for links across the site, is a simple 0.3s transition from

 The second effect present is another custom CSS effect which changes the text-colour when it is hovered over.
 Generally there is no text decoration for the links as I felt the underline did not work well with either font.